 Common “tricks” your employer may use to defeat your Jones Act injury claim

-These are just some of the things your employer is doing behind your back while you are trying to recover from your injuries.
-While they are doing these things, they are telling you that they are looking out for you, and looking out for your best interest.
+These are just some of the things your employer may be doing behind your back while you are trying to recover from your injuries.
+While they are doing these things, they are telling you that they are looking out for you, and looking out for your best interests.
 They are also probably telling you not to talk to any attorneys about a Jones Act claim.
 The truth of the matter is this: your company is only looking out for itself and trying to find ways it can pay you as little as possible for your injury.
 The company tells you one thing, and does the opposite behind your back.

 Don’t wait any longer to talk to an attorney if you’ve been injured working offshore

 If one or more of the above scenarios sounds familiar, talk to an experienced maritime injury attorney right away.
 The reason why you should get legal advice immediately is because there is no doubt the company ‘s adjusters and lawyers are working to make your claim disappear.
 The longer you wait to get help, the more time the company has to make evidence disappear or trick you out of your legal rights.
 They’re hard at work finding ways to pay you nothing while you’re thinking they’re going to repay your loyalty.

 Even though companies have legal obligations to compensate you and provide you with the medical care you need to recover if you qualify as a Jones Act seaman, that doesn’t mean they will follow through.
 Chances are you were hurt because the company put profits over safety.
 That means they probably won’t turn around and prioritize your legal rights over their bottom line.